garylirocks/quickrefs/networking.markdown

 ## BGP

 BGP runs over TCP (port 179)
+- Sends "UPDATE" message for updating routes
 - Sends keepalive message periodically to maintain the connection

-BGP can also be used
+BGP can be used
 - between ASes, called *eBGP*
 - internally within an AS, called *iBGP*